-A student qualifies for the Dean's List if they achieve a CQPI of 3.2 for the semester and the student has completed at least nine (9) credits during the semester.
+A matriculating student qualifies for the Dean's List if they achieve a grade point average of 3.5 to 3.999 for the semester and the student has completed at least six credits during the semester.

 Alumni Association

 Upon graduating, students will be inducted into the Lackawanna College Alumni Association.
 To learn more about the Alumni Association and how to get involved as a student, contact the Office of Advancement by calling (570) 961-7841 or email alumni@lackawanna.edu.